What is COVID-19?

 Space: stay at least 2 metres apart from others, or 1 metre with a face covering or other precautions.

-A full briefing of what you can and cannot do can be found on the Government's website.
+Full information and updates can be found on the GOV.UK website.

 What about my mental wellbeing?